-- Experience in multi-level modelling and familiarity with the use of economic (trust/cooperation) game paradigms - An understanding of the interlinked strands of research, teaching and engagement in the University's mission statement, Growing Esteem.
+- Candidates with a background in Engineering are particularly encouraged to apply. - Candidates with experience with experience in Magnetoencephalographic methods are particularly encouraged to apply. - An understanding of the interlinked strands of research, teaching and engagement in the University's mission statement, Growing Esteem. - Familiarity and collaborative links with the natural language processing research community within the University